 Every link in the supply chain is designed to meet the demand of the following link.
 This is where demand planning helps.
 Now that we’ve answered the question, “What is the food supply chain?”, we can move on to the different stages.

-Stages of the Food Supply Chain
+5 Stages of the Food and Agricultural Supply Chain

 There are variations in the food supply chain that depend on if the food requires processing or if it’s ready for consumption.
 Other factors include whether the farmer is supplying the wholesale produce locally or will require it to be sent out for packaging and transportation.

+If you're still wondering. "what is the food supply chain?", understanding the stages may help.
 The food supply chain consists of five stages.
 These stages take food from farm to fork.
 The stages of the food supply chain include:

 - Handling and storage